Leaf-Agriculture/docs/docs/configurations_overview.md

 #### splitOperationsByField
 If set to `true`, Leaf will split your Field Operations based on the intersection of each Leaf Field Boundary.
 The default value is `false`.

+#### splitOperationsByProvider
+Field Operations will be created based on occurrence information in the same field, dates intervals and crop.
+Thus, if this config is set to `true`, the files will be filtered by provider and merged in different Field Operations.
+The default value is `false`.

 ### Machine File Conversion
 #### cleanupStandardGeojson
 [See this section for more information](#cleanupstandardgeojson)